y-scope/clp/docs/src/user-guide/quick-start-cluster-setup/multi-node.md

     {style=lower-alpha}
     1. Uncomment the file.
-    2. Set the `host` config of each controller component to the hosts you choose in step 3.
+    2. Set the `host` config of each controller component to the host that you'd like to run them on.
+       * If desired, you can run different controller components on different hosts.
     3. Change any of the controller components' ports that will conflict with services you already have running.
     4. Set `archive_output.directory` to a directory on the distributed filesystem.
+       * Ideally, the directory should be empty or should not yet exist (CLP will create it) since CLP will write several files and directories directly to the given directory.

 5. Download and extract the package on all nodes.
-6. Take the versions of `credentials.yml` and `clp-config.yml` that you created above and copy them into `etc` on all the hosts where you extracted the package.
+6. Copy the `credentials.yml` and `clp-config.yml` files that you created above and paste them into `etc` on all the hosts where you extracted the package.

 ## Starting CLP

+Before starting each CLP component, note that some components must be started before others.
+We organize the components into groups below, where components in a group can be started in any order, but all components in a group must be started before starting a component in the next group.

+**Group 1 components:**

+* `database`
+* `queue`
+* `redis`
+* `results_cache`

+**Group 2 components:**

+* `compression_scheduler`
+* `search_scheduler`

+**Group 3 components:**

+* `compression_worker`
+* `search_worker`
+* `reducer`

 For each component, on the host where you want to run the component, run:

 ```bash
 sbin/start-clp.sh <component>
 ```

+Where `<component>` is the name of the component in the groups above.

 ## Using CLP